about

 MORE.....

-Bowen's writing has recently appeared in The Morgue, Grimoire, and Marrow Magazine.
+Bowen's writing and art has recently appeared in The Morgue, Grimoire, and Marrow Magazine.
 A poem, "house of strays," appeared in the Academy of American Poets' Poem-A Day:365 Poems for Every Occasion anthology.
 Bowen has read and exhibited her work in a number of galleries, bars, cafes, conferences, academic institutions, and other venues, including the Field Museum of Natural History and the Poetry Foundation.
 She occasionally facilitates public and private workshops in zine making, bookwrecking, and other paper arts.

 Since 2004, she has curated a long-running chapbook series devoted to women writers available through DANCING GIRL PRESS & STUDIO.
 From 2001-2015, she founded/edited the online lit zine wicked alice.
 At Columbia College, she was co-founder of The Aesthetics of Research project (2014-2021) that fostered connections between artmaking and libraries through programming, art exhibits, and resource -building across multiple art mediums.